hanishkvc/prgs-docs-spreadsheetkvc/README.md

 [DONE] Expand ~ at begin of path (os.path.expanduser)

-[TODO] Move eval/value logics to a seperate file
+[LATER] Move eval/value logics to a seperate file

 [DONE] move navigation related stuff to a seperate file.

-[TODO] Maybe use numpy array for calculated cache.
+[LATER] Maybe use numpy array for calculated cache.

+Make rgennums generate direct numbers now instead of =number.
+Speeds up operations which have to worry about =expressions like insert/delete/edit etc.

+[TODO] [opti] parse =expressions and mark those which have cell addresses, so that only they get checked during insert/delete as well as during recalculation of cells, rather than all cells with =expressions.